-The iOS 10.2 release for iPhone, iPad and iPod touch is getting closer and today we’re taking a look at everything we know so far about the iOS 10.2 update, its release date, the beta, and more as we push toward the final release.
+The iOS 10.2 release date for iPhone, iPad and iPod touch is getting closer and today we’re taking a look at everything we know so far about the iOS 10.2 update including some new details about its highly anticipated release date.

 In early September, Apple confirmed its highly anticipated iOS 10 release date.
 And on September 13th, the company rolled out the iOS 10 update for select iPhone, iPad and iPod touch models around the world.

 iOS 10 is a solid replacement for iOS 9 but it far from perfect. iOS 10 problems have been plaguing iPhone and iPad owners in the months since release and many users are calling for a new iOS 10 update to address these lingering problems.

 Fortunately, help is on the way in the form of a massive iOS 10.2 update for iPhone, iPad and the iPod touch.

 Apple’s confirmed an iOS 10.2 release and today we want to go over the most important things to know, right now, about the second major update to the iOS 10 operating system.

 This roundup takes a look at what we know for sure about the iOS 10.2 update.
 It also outlines a few things you can expect from the upcoming iOS 10.2 release for iPhone, iPad and iPod touch including the iOS 10.2 release time in the United States and countries around the world.